ArtyomPanfutov/loan-amortization-calculator-service/README.md

 It provides a public docker image that you can host wherever you like.
 ## What's inside?
 The application uses Kotlin and Micronaut Framework.  </br>
-The images is built on GraalVM.
+The native-image is built on GraalVM.
 Thus, it is suitable for serverless deployment scenarios since the startup time is fast.

 ## Docker image
 The latest version is 1.0.9. </br>